mjbeswick/tacit-dom/README.md

 ## 🚀 Quick Start

 Ready to build reactive apps without the React complexity?
-Let's dive in! 🏊‍♂️
+Dive in! 🏊‍♂️

 _No virtual DOM, no reconciliation, no provider hell - just pure, simple reactivity!_